Imperial Preceptor

 A member of the Sakya sect, acting as Imperial Preceptor and residing in China, supervised the Buddhist clergy throughout the empire.
 The Mongols also selected a Tibetan official titled dpon-chen to live in and administer Tibet.
 This pattern of religio-political relations prevailed for the remainder of the Yuan period.
 After the overthrow of the Mongol-led Yuan dynasty by the Han-led Ming dynasty, Yuan titles such as Imperial Preceptor were revoked, replaced with titles of lesser status.

-Introduction of Yuan Dynasty and Beginnings of the Imperial Preceptor
+Introduction of the Yuan dynasty and beginnings of the Imperial Preceptor

 Pre-Yuan history

 The Yuan dynasty (1271–1368) was founded by Kublai Khan.
 During the last century of the Song dynasty (960–1279), a new dynasty called the Western Xia came into existence in northwest China.
 The Western Xia was ruled by a Tibetan people, the Tanguts.
 The Tangut monarch Emperor Renzong of Western Xia (1139–1193) fought against the Mongols and other northern steppe tribes.
 He formed a close relationship with the Buddhist prelates and Tibetan priests, which led to the creation of the Xia/Hsia Institution of the Imperial Preceptorship.
 The role the Imperial Preceptor carried would later emerge in the Yuan dynasty and be largely influential to the Buddhist religion during Yuan rule.